raulmur/ORB_SLAM2/README.md

 sudo apt-get install libblas-dev sudo apt-get install liblapack-dev
 ```
+On macOS, these libraries are installed by default (as part of the Accelerate framework).

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.